-Nostalgia got the better of me today so I had to create this hub (yes another one about the good old ZX Spectrum!)
+Nostalgia got the better of me today so I had to create this hub page; yes it's another one dedicated to the good old ZX Spectrum.

-Those halcyon days will never leave us - and the ZX Spectrum (and many other retro computers) is arguably as popular as ever with new games being developed for the machine and emulation alive and kicking with a multitude of Spectrum emulators available.
+Those halcyon days will never leave us, and the ZX Spectrum is arguably as popular as ever with new games being developed for the machine regularly.
+Emulation is also alive and kicking with a multitude of Spectrum emulators available to download.

-Look how far we have come since the Speccy was launched way back in 1982 - but however far we go the Speccy magic will always be there.
+Look how far we have come since the Speccy was launched way back in 1982, but however far we go the Spectrum magic will always be there.

 How we got started in the world of Sinclair

-More affordable than alternative machines such as the Commodore 64 or the BBC Micro - the Spectrum gave thousands of us a taste for home gaming, bedroom programming, creating graphics and even basic word-processing.
+More affordable than alternative machines such as the Commodore 64 or the BBC Micro, the Spectrum gave thousands of us a taste for home gaming, bedroom programming, digital graphics and even basic word-processing.

 Bombjack - One of the best arcade conversions ever